 Turning a blind eye to this situation might not prove to be the best idea in the long run.
 Why?
 Because you’re most likely to lose skilful employees one after another if you fail to combat the workplace elements that are negatively affecting your employees’ health.
 Here we’ve gathered a few of those elements to help you look after them and ensure a healthy workplace environment.
 Let’s check them out!

-Workplace stress feeds into a host of other problems and, therefore, results in employees’ poor health.
-While there is very little evidence that downsizing the organization would ultimately help the organization to grow, a relatively large number of researches show that layoffs do more harm than good to the company.
+Workplace stress feeds into a host of other problems and results in employees’ poor health.
+While there is very little evidence that downsizing the organisation would ultimately help the organisation to grow, a relatively large number of researches show that payoffs do more harm than good to the company.
 You can counter this problem by finding alternatives to downsizing and practising cost-saving strategies.

 The impacts of work are generally more negative on employees working in high-pressure positions with little to no control over their work – either if it’s the control over their workdays or their project management.
-A study shows that there are 43% fewer chances of burnout if employees given the autonomy to work.
+A study shows that there are 43% fewer chances of burnout if employees are given the autonomy to work.
 This is why your organisation must encourage self-control.
-For better results, you can regulate the work of employees working on their own until the time they’re fully equipped with the skills required to control the way they work.
+For better results, you can regulate the work of employees working on their own until they’re fully equipped with the skills required to control the way they work.

 Ellen Diamond did her degree in psychology at the University of Edinburgh.
-She has a particular interest in mental health and well-being.
+She is interested in mental health and well-being.